-As a result of the lab upgrades, the old equipment was no longer needed, but remained functional.
-In an effort to keep working equipment out of the landfills and recycling centers, we organized a donation program and gave many computers to a local non-profit organization and also gave a number of machines to Hampshire employees and students for home use.
-Non-functional items were recycled through the Five Colleges recycling program.
+As a result of lab upgrades, old equipment is no longer needed but remains functional.
+In an effort to keep working equipment out of the landfills and recycling centers, we've organized a donation program and have given many computers to a local non-profit organization and also have given a number of machines to Hampshire employees and students for home use.
+Non-functional items are recycled through the Five Colleges recycling program.

 Limiting Printing and Recycling Paper

 Hampshire has a pay-for-print system for our lab printers and public copiers.
 This means items do not actually print until the students pay for and authorize the print job.
 This significantly reduces wasted paper, energy consumption, and toner replacement.
 Duplex settings are the default for the public printers and copiers, as well as all staff computers, which further reduces paper consumption.

 Hampshire works to provide the community with tools that allow paper-based activities to move online, including:

 - Moodle - a learning management system which allows faculty and students to share and collaborate within course websites, including features such as online activities, assignment submissions, quizzes, questionnaires, and sharing course materials.

 - Community websites - a space for community members to share documents and collaborate

 - TheHub - provides access to administrative functions such as online billing, timecard processing and pay stubs, budget reports, course evaluations and registration, and divisional contracts and evaluations.

 - DSpace - a place for students to submit their Division III work to be archived